COVID-19 Vaccination Service

 Which COVID-19 vaccination will I get if I go to Boots?

-Access to specific COVID-19 vaccines will depend on what’s recommended by the National Immunisation Advisory Committee, the vaccines available in the country at the time, and the stock supplied to the pharmacy by the HSE.
-The vaccines currently being administered in Boots are the Comirnaty (Pfizer/BioNTech) and Spikevax (Moderna) vaccines, but this may change as more vaccines become available.
+Access to specific COVID-19 vaccinations will depend on what’s recommended by the National Immunisation Advisory Committee, the vaccinations available in the country at the time, and the stock supplied to the pharmacy by the HSE.
+The vaccination currently being administered in Boots is the Comirnaty (Pfizer/BioNTech) vaccination, but this may change as more vaccinations become available.

-If I need a second dose of vaccination to complete the primary course, do I have to book it?
+If I need a second dose of vaccination to complete a course, do I have to book it?

-If you attend a Boots store for your first dose of COVID-19 vaccination, you only need to book your first appointment.
-The store team will book the second one at the time of your first vaccination appointment, as the timing of the second vaccination will vary depending on your age and is very important for the effectiveness of the vaccine.
+If you attend a Boots store for your first round of COVID-19 vaccination, you only need to book your first appointment.
+The store team will book a second one at the time of your first vaccination appointment, if indicated.

 How long will my COVID-19 vaccination remain effective for and will I need to have it again after a certain amount of time?